 Demand Side Response (DSR) is about intelligently and effectively moving the use of electricity from one time to another.
 In other words, DSR addresses how and when we use the electricity we need so that we can reduce the need to generate more.

 Peak energy usage periods demand DSR the most and occur when a high number of households need power at the same time.
 This might be evenings when more people are at home or when we all rush to put the kettle on during an ad break in the GOT series finale!

 To manage these peaks in usage, energy providers put additional power stations into action which are more expensive and CO2 intensive to run.
 DSR is a much better, not to mention cleaner, alternative and one which energy companies are prepared to pay for.
 DSR helps distribute energy usage better during peak periods by lowering your electricity usage when you would otherwise be using more; such as turning off lights, delaying a dishwasher or turning down electric heaters.

 DSR has been around for a long time and is widely used in energy intensive industries such as manufacturing as well as in your local supermarket.
 If you do your shopping at night and all of a sudden the lights dim or partly go off, that could be a DSR event in action.

-Advances in the ‘smart home’/Internet of things (IoT) industry includes more and more devices being connected to the internet that can manage household energy usage.
-That means the 27 million households in the UK are a more and more realistic candidate for DSR and that is exactly what Equiwatt is delivering.
+Thanks to the advances in the ‘smart home’ / Internet of things (IoT) industry, we have more and more devices being connected to the internet with the ability to manage household energy usage.
+This means the 27 million households in the UK are now a realistic candidate for DSR and that is exactly what Equiwatt is helping achieve.